MechanicalRock/mechanicalrock.github.io/_posts/2022-12-12-deltalake-spark-testing-learnings.md

 ### Configuring Docker For Local Test Execution

 Once we have the dependencies specificed in a requirements txt file or poetry toml file (if you use Poetry), the next step would be to create a docker compose solution for local development, so that it always installs a preset Python and OpenJDK versions and including pip dependencies, leaving less avenue for 'works on my machine' type of issues.
-This is relatively simple as you can see below:
+This can be achieved similar to the block of code below:

 *Dockerfile*